nsmryan/RustRoguelike/README.md

 run (several minutes).

 ## Key Map
+NOTE the input system is under development, and may not match this description!

   * 0,1,2,3,4,6,7,8,9: directional movement, or a selection in a menu
   * 5: pass turn
   * Up/Down/Left/Right Arrow: directional movement